 It is your responsibility to follow these guidelines and requirements.
-If you choose to not follow these guidelines, you may be exited from the CARITAS Recovery Residence.
+If you choose to not follow these guidelines, you may be separated from the CARITAS Recovery Residences.

 Daily Checks: Residents are checked in and out electronically by way of keycard access.
-Additionally, CARITAS Staff and Resident Assistants may check on Residents for safety and well-being.
+Additionally, CARITAS Staff and Peer Managers may check on Residents for safety and well-being.
 This may be done by phone or in person.
 In person checks will always be done with a member of the same sex present.